hacksparr0w/hack.v/README.md

 # hack.v

-A reference implementation of the Hack computing system, as used in the excellent course From Nand to Tetris, built from scratch in Verilog.
+A reference implementation of the Hack computing system, that is described in the excellent From Nand to Tetris course, built from scratch in Verilog.